johnroyer/awesome-php/README.md

 - [Couscous](http://couscous.io) - Couscous turns Markdown documentation into beautiful websites.
 It's GitHub Pages on steroids.
 - [Jigsaw](https://jigsaw.tighten.com/) - Simple static sites with Laravel's Blade.
 - [Sculpin](https://sculpin.io) - A tool that converts Markdown and Twig into static HTML.

-### Numbers
-*Libraries for working with numbers.*

-- [Brick Math](https://github.com/brick/math) - A library providing large number support: `BigInteger`, `BigDecimal` and `BigRational`.
-- [ByteUnits](https://github.com/gabrielelana/byte-units) - A library to parse, format and convert byte units in binary and metric systems.
-- [DecimalObject](https://github.com/php-collective/decimal-object) - A value object to handle decimals/floats easily and more precisely.
-- [IP](https://github.com/darsyn/ip) - An immutable value object for working with IPv4 and IPv6 addresses.
-- [LibPhoneNumber for PHP](https://github.com/giggsey/libphonenumber-for-php) - A PHP implementation of Google's phone number handling library.
-- [PHP Conversion](https://github.com/Crisu83/php-conversion) - Another library for converting between units of measure.
-- [PHP Units of Measure](https://github.com/triplepoint/php-units-of-measure) - A library for converting between units of measure.
-- [MathPHP](https://github.com/markrogoyski/math-php) - A math library for PHP.

 ### Filtering, Sanitizing and Validation
 *Libraries for filtering, sanitizing and validating data.*